 Ogura Toast: Delicious Red Bean Jam Toast from Nagoya

-In addition to these dishes, the city of Nagoya is especially famous for its unique cafe culture.
+In addition to these dishes, the city is especially famous for its unique cafe culture.

-Specifically, cafe restaurants in Nagoya provide a breakfast combo for free when the customer orders just a cup of coffee in the morning time until 10 o’clock or so.
+Specifically, cafe restaurants in Nagoya provide a breakfast combo for free when the customer orders just a cup of coffee in the morning until 10 o’clock (or so).

 Ogura Toast (小倉トースト)

-And as you can easily imagine from the picture above, the basic way to prepare Ogura Toast is very straightforward as follows.
+As easily imagined from the picture above, the way to prepare Ogura Toast is very straightforward as follows.

-- Spread butter or margarine on the toast and put Ogura-An red bean paste onto it
+- Spread butter or margarine on the toast and put Ogura-An red bean paste.

-Ogura-An is a sweet thing, so I think fruits and whipped cream also work well with this Nagoya-style toast.
-Adding a twist and making your own Ogura Toast will just be fun!
+Ogura-An is a sweet thing.
+So I think fruits and whipped cream also work well with this Nagoya-style toast.
+Making Ogura Toast with your desired twist will just be fun!

 (Reference Page: Wikipedia 小倉トースト )